microsoft/pai/manual/cluster-user/advanced-jobs.md

 | Current task role | PAI_CURRENT_TASK_ROLE_NAME                            | `taskRole.name` of current task role                                               |
 | Current task      | PAI_CURRENT_TASK_ROLE_CURRENT_TASK_INDEX              | Index of current task in current task role, starting from 0                        |

 Some environmental variables are in association with ports.
-In OpenPAI, you can reserve ports for each container in advanced settings, as shown in the image below:
+In OpenPAI, you can reserve ports for each task in advanced settings, as shown in the image below:

    <img src="/manual/cluster-user/imgs/advanced-and-port.png" width="100%" height="100%" />